Language selection

 No significant impact to aquaculture has been identified, but Asian Shore Crab:

-We will be working to complete field work and a risk assessment to fully assess the distribution of the species and determine next steps.
+We are working to complete field work and a risk assessment to fully assess the distribution of the species and determine next steps.

 Fisheries and Oceans Canada previously conducted a Biological Synopsis on this species in 2012.